MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 Our starting point is a sample 7.1 hybrid application.
 The application accesses a Java adapter protected with OAuth.
 The adapter has two methods – the `getBalance` method, which is protected with a form-based authentication realm (login by user name and password), and the `transferMoney` method, protected with an adapter-based authentication realm, requiring the user to provide a pin code.
 The source code of the 7.1 sample application and the source code of the same application after it has been migrated to 8.0 are available for [download](https://github.com/MobileFirst-Platform-Developer-Center/MigrationSample).

 ## Migrating the resource adapter
 We will start the migration process with the resource adapter.
-In MobileFirst 8.0 adapters are developed as separate Maven projects, unlike in 7.1 where adapters were part of the MobileFirst project.
+In {{ site.data.keys.product }} 8.0 adapters are developed as separate Maven projects, unlike in 7.1 where adapters were part of the project.
 This means that we can migrate the resource adapter, build and deploy it, independently of the client app.
 The same is true for the client app itself and the security checks (which are actually also deployed as adapters).
 This leaves us the freedom to migrate these parts in the order of our choice.
 In this tutorial, we will migrate the resource adapter first so that we can introduce the OAuth security scope elements by which the resources are protected.

 Note that we are going to migrate the resource adapter `AccountAdapter`, but there is no need to migrate the other adapter, `PinCodeAdapter`, which is used for adapter-based authentication, because adapter-based authentication is no longer supported in 8.0.
-In one of the next steps we will replace that adapter with a MobileFirst 8.0 security check.
+In one of the next steps we will replace that adapter with a {{ site.data.keys.product }} 8.0 security check.

 > For instructions on migrating adapters to 8.0 see the [migration cookbook](../migration-cookbook).